 - Just about any type of mechanical seal can be used on the L-Frame pump.

 Some applications require a larger drive end, either as a result of higher discharge pressure, viscosity or solids.
 Where the drive end needs to be larger, the next size drive end is considered and changes are made to the model nomenclature to denote the larger drive end.
-With the Moyno L Frame line, an M-Frame is a pump with one size larger drive end than the element.
+With the Moyno® L Frame line, an M-Frame is a pump with one size larger drive end than the element.
 A P-Frame has a drive end two sizes larger than the element.
+This same mindset was followed with AL Frame from ACCA Pumps and is denoted by AM and AP Pumps consequently.

 As stated previously, larger drive ends are considered depending on application requirements.
 Selecting a larger drive end provides larger bearings, rods, pins and shafts, resulting in higher pressure and torque capabilities.
-The following is a table depicting the drive .size, element size and drive end nomenclature for the L-Frame product line.
+The following is a table depicting the drive .size, element size and drive end nomenclature for ACCA Pumps that fit the L-Frame product line from Moyno® Pumps.

-The L-Frame pump has the following element sizes available.
+The AL-Frame pump has the following element sizes available.
 The theoretical capacities of each size are listed as well as the number of stages available.

 |2||.24||1, 2, 3, 6, 9, 12|